Secretchronicles/main-website/content/en/news/2017-10-24-infrastructure.md

 need to subscribe again.
 The mailinglist email addresses have remained the same as well (tsc-devel@lists.secretchronicles.org and tsc-users@lists.secretchronicles.org).
-Only the administrative email addresses (e.g., for unsubscribing) have changed, but the mailinglists `List-*` headers have been updated to reflect this.
+Only the administrative email addresses (e.g., for unsubscribing) have changed, but the mailinglists’ `List-*` headers have been updated to reflect this.
 Even more, you can of course unsubscribe (or subscribe) via the shiny new web interface on [lists.secretchronicles.org][6].